Image: ShutterStock

 4. Reduces high blood pressure

 Potassium in the star fruit is highly beneficial for lowering high blood pressure during pregnancy.
-According to the Centers for Disease Control and Prevention (CDC), about 13% of pregnant women in the US suffer from pregnancy associated hypertension.
+According to the US Centers for Disease Control and Prevention ( US CDC), about 13% of pregnant women in the US suffer from pregnancy-associated hypertension (7).
 Hypertension can lead to heart attack or stroke.
-Eating star fruit helps minimize high blood pressure significantly and prevents the risk of stroke or heart-related problems.
+Eating star fruit as a part of a well-balanced diet can help minimize high blood pressure significantly and prevent the risk of stroke or heart-related problems (8).

 5. Prevents cancer